Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
+- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
 Ability to work in an organisation and possess great communication skills.

 Education:

-- Bachelor’s degree in Business Administration.
+- Bachelor’s of Business Administration.
 University of ABC (2018-2021)

-- Diploma in Business XYZ(2016-2018)
+- Diploma in Business, XYZ(2016-2018)

 Experience: